Israeli Prime Minister Benjamin Netanyahu indicted on corruption charges | CBC News

 Israeli Prime Minister Benjamin Netanyahu indicted on corruption charges

-Move raises more uncertainty over who will lead country after 2 inconclusive elections this year
+Move creates more uncertainty over who will lead country after 2 inconclusive elections this year

-Israel's attorney general indicted Prime Minister Benjamin Netanyahu on corruption charges on Thursday, raising more uncertainty over who will ultimately lead a country mired in political chaos after two inconclusive elections this year.
+Israel's attorney general formally charged Prime Minister Benjamin Netanyahu on Thursday in a series of corruption cases, throwing the country's paralyzed political system into further disarray and threatening the longtime leader's grip on power.

-Attorney General Avichai Mandelblit announced the decision in a statement.
-The charges included bribery, breach of trust and fraud.
+Capping a three-year investigation, Attorney General Avichai Mandelblit charged Netanyahu with fraud, breach of trust and accepting bribes in three different scandals.
+It is the first time a sitting Israeli prime minister has been charged with a crime.

 Earlier Thursday, Netanyahu's main party rival called for a leadership primary should the country, as expected, go into an unprecedented third election in less than a year.